Georgekemk/Educopter/software/README.md

 This part of the process can be quite painful.
 Syntax errors are common and as ArduPilot continues to develop its code, new dependencies will likely appear.
 Terminal should prompt you to download the correcr packages when you go to build EDUCOPTER or your own custom Linux board.

----

-# 9. Building ArduPilot

-**First** make sure that you have saved all changes in the source code, and that you've created hwdef.dat in the correct directory.

-Then from inside the ArduPilot directory, with the virtual environment activated, wipe any previous builds and configure the build for the EDUCOPTER board:

-`./waf distclean`

-`./waf configure --board=EDUCOPTER`

-Then build ArduCopter:

-`./waf copter`

-If successful, the binary will appear at:

-`build/EDUCOPTER/bin/arducopter`

-### Why a virtual environment is used

-Using a dedicated Python environment avoids conflicts with system Python packages and keeps the build reproducible.

-**NOTE**
-To build a custom board, replace EDUCOPTER with the name of your board defined in the source code edits.
-Remember to be be case sensitive!

----

-# 10. Copying the Binary to the Raspberry Pi

-Use `scp` to transfer the binary to the Raspberry Pi:

-`scp build/EDUCOPTER/bin/arducopter pi@<pi_IP_address>:/home/pi/`

-The binary is now ready on the Pi.

----

 # 11. Installing MAVProxy on the Raspberry Pi